dongzhuoer/homesite/content/post/2018/11-29-remotes-greatly-relieve-my-travis-carrer.md

 # Afterword

 By the way, the new **BiocManager** is also very nice.
-You can install it as a normal CRAN package, no more `source("https://bioconductor.org/biocLite.R")` ^[The damn network speed never troubles me any more, 何以解忧，唯有镜像].
+You can install it as a normal CRAN package, no more `source("https://bioconductor.org/biocLite.R")` (The damn network speed never troubles me any more, 何以解忧，唯有镜像.)

 [^remotes-misconception]: